Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 The experimental setup at QUT is located on an intermediate level on the roof of a twelve-story building in the CBD of Brisbane, and it is comprised of the dust and weather sampler and a 6 mirrors test-rig oriented at 0$^{\circ}$, 15$^{\circ}$, 30$^{\circ}$, 45$^{\circ}$, 60$^{\circ}$, and 90$^{\circ}$, represented in Fig.~\ref{fig:mirrorsqut}.
 The settings of the D\&S reflectometer were set on green wavelength ($\lambda$ = 560nm) and an (half) acceptance angle $\theta_a$ = 12.5mrad.
 Four separate measurement campaigns are available and the details of these campaigns can be found in \cite{picotti_development_2018}.

 The experimental setup in the Australian outback is located a few kilometers away from Mount Isa, and it is surrounded by typical low bush vegetation and red soil.
 The dust sampler and mirror rig were approximately 20~m apart and fences were constructed for protection from animals (e.g. kangaroos, emus, cows) that inhabit the area.
 The test-rig was made of a total of 18 mirrors --- four groups of four mirrors oriented facing the major cardinal directions with tilts of 5$^{\circ}$, 30$^{\circ}$, 60$^{\circ}$, and 85$^{\circ}$.
 Two additional mirrors are added for control purposes: a horizontal (0$^{\circ}$) one in the North arm of the test-rig and a vertical (90$^{\circ}$) one facing East.
 The D\&S reflectometer was set on red wavelength ($\lambda$ = 650~nm) and an (half) acceptance angle $\theta_a$ = 12.5~mrad.
 Details of the dust sampler and the mirror test-rig are visible in Figs.~\ref{fig:testrig-isa} and~\ref{fig:dustsampler-isa}.
 Three separate experimental campaigns were conducted where the reflectance was measured twice daily using an average of nine different positions on each sample mirror.
+The measurement frequency was chosen to balance among required time, dataset size, and detectable loss between measurements.

 \FloatBarrier

 The experimental setup in Wodonga, Victoria, is located in the parking lot of a factory in the outskirts of the town.
 It is comprised of a mirror test-rig, a dust sampler, and a weather station set up.
 The mirror rig is made of 5 mirrors deployed at different tilt angles: M1 –- 0$^{\circ}$, M2 -– 5$^{\circ}$, M3 -– 30$^{\circ}$, M4 –- 30$^{\circ}$, and M5 -– 60$^{\circ}$, facing East (M1 to M3) and West (M4 and M5).
 The weather station measured temperature, relative humidity, ambient pressure, wind speed, wind direction, and precipitation intensity, among other parameters.
 The dust sampler measured five fractions of PM (Particulate Matter): PM1, PM2.5, PM4, PM10, and PM20.
 The settings of the D\&S reflectometer were set on red wavelength ($\lambda$ = 650~nm) and a (half) acceptance angle of $\theta_a$ = 12.5~mrad.
 Details of the dust sampler and the mirror test-rig are visible in Figs.~\ref{fig:testrig-wodonga} and~\ref{fig:dustsampler-wodonga}.
 Three separate experimental campaigns were conducted where the reflectance was measured twice a day sampling nine different positions on each sample mirror and taking the average of those measurements.